opencats/OpenCATS_Documentation/docs/_build/html/_sources/Install-Ubuntu-14.04.txt

     :lines: 1-5

 * Ctl-O then enter to save the file
-* Ctl-X then enter to exit nano
+* Ctl-X to exit nano
 * ``$ sudo service apache2 restart``
 * In your browser, go to localhost/info.php